WesleyMarinho/pdf-api/README.md

    - Go to **Environments** tab
    - Create new environment or edit existing
    - Set `base_url` to your production URL
+   - **Set `api_key` to your actual API key from .env file**

+#### Step 4: Configure API Key in Postman
+1. After importing, go to the collection variables
+2. Update the `api_key` variable with your actual API key
+3. Or set it as an environment variable in Postman
+4. The key will be automatically included in protected endpoints

 #### Step 4: Test the Collection
 1. Ensure your API server is running